-A student will need to submit an amended Mentoring Plan and possibly a follow-up Mentoring Plan under the following two conditions:
+A student will need to submit an amended Mentoring Plan under the following two conditions:

-- If a student decides to change the major advisor, it is a requirement for this student to develop a new mentoring plan with the new major advisor. - If a student's research direction changes significantly, a student may benefit from a new mentoring plan, the student and/or the major professor can then request development of a new mentoring plan.
+- If a student decides to change the major advisor, it is a requirement for this student to develop a new mentoring plan with the new major advisor. - If a student's research direction changes significantly, a student may benefit from a new mentoring plan, the student or the major professor can then request development of a new mentoring plan.